Jury picked for trial of woman charged in activist's death

 The trial is expected to begin Thursday.

 Drago is charged with criminal negligent homicide in the Sept.
-14, 2018, death of Rodriguez following an argument over the destruction of a memorial marking two years since the killings of the victim's daughter, Kayla Cuevas, 16, and her friend, Nisa Mickens, 15.
-Drago also faces criminal mischief and petit larceny charges for the alleged destruction of the memorial.
-She pleaded not guilty and faces 1 1/3 to 4 years in prison if convicted of the top count.
+14, 2018, death of Rodriguez, following an argument over the destruction of a memorial marking two years since the killings of the victim's daughter, Kayla Cuevas, 16, and her friend, Nisa Mickens, 15.
+Drago also faces charges of criminal mischief and petit larceny in the alleged destruction of the memorial.
+She pleaded not guilty and faces 1⅓ to 4 years in prison, if convicted of the top count.

 Cuevas and Mickens were beaten to death in 2016 at the hands of MS-13 gang members, authorities said.
 Their slayings launched Rodriguez’s activism against the notorious street gang, bringing her to the White House to meet with President Donald Trump.